connamara/quickfixn/README.md

 Code Generation
 ---------------
-To generate the code from Data Dictionaries, you need Ruby/JRuby (http://jruby.org/download) and the Nokogiri gem:
+To generate the code from Data Dictionaries, you need Ruby and the Nokogiri gem:

     gem install nokogiri
     ruby generator/generate.rb